Geography of Wales: Natural resources

 Vast quantities of coal were mined in Wales during the Industrial Revolution and the earlier part of the twentieth century, after which coal stocks dwindled and the remaining pits became uneconomical as foreign coal became available at low prices.
 The last deep pit in Wales closed in 2008.

 Ironstone outcrops along the northern edge of the South Wales Coalfield were extensively worked for the production of iron and were important in the initiation of the Industrial Revolution in South Wales.

 Lead, silver and to a lesser extent zinc were mined in the upland areas of the rivers Ystwyth and Rheidol and in the headwaters of the River Severn for centuries and smaller deposits were also mined at Pentre Halkyn in Flintshire during the Roman occupation of Britain.

 Copper was a major export from Parys Mountain on Anglesey which was, at its height, the largest copper mine in the world.

 Slate quarrying has been a major industry in North Wales.
 The Cilgwyn Quarry was being worked in the 12th century, but later Blaenau Ffestiniog became the centre of production.

-With its mountainous terrain and ample rainfall, water is one of Wales' most abundant resources.
+With its mountainous terrain and ample rainfall, water is one of Wales's most abundant resources.
 The country has many man-made reservoirs and exports water to England as well as generating power through hydroelectric schemes.

 Wind is another resource that Wales has in abundance.
 Gwynt y Môr is one of several offshore wind farms off the coast of the North Wales mainland and Anglesey, and is the second largest such wind farm in the world.